Me and I

 "Me and I" is a song from ABBA's 1980 album Super Trouper.
 As with much of ABBA's 1980s output, the song features use of a synthesizer, and some have classified the song as synthpop.
-Anni-Frid Lyngstad handles the lead vocals.
+Anni-Frid Lyngstad sang the lead vocals.

 Background

 Recording began on 8 September 1980 and finished on 25 September 1980.
 The track acquired the following two working titles: "Jackass" and "Piccolino".
 It is the last song on the first side of Super Trouper.

-In the book Bright Lights, Dark Shadows by Carl Magnus Palm, he wrote the following:
+In his book Bright Lights, Dark Shadows, Carl Magnus Palm wrote the following:

 "Bjorn's maturity as a lyricist was showcased in songs like 'The Winner Takes It All', and the hidden gem, 'Me and I', featuring an Eartha Kitt-inspired lead vocal by Frida, showed a hitherto secluded side of Björn's imagination.
 Its split personality theme - I am to myself what Jekyll must have been to Hyde - combined with Frida's forceful delivery put a welcome darker spin on ABBA's largely bright and wholesome universe.
-It was a more literal version of broodiness that colored songs like 'SOS' and 'Knowing Me, Knowing You'."
+It was a more literal version of broodiness that coloured songs like 'SOS' and 'Knowing Me, Knowing You'."

-In the early 1980s the instrumental segment of this song was used as theme music to BBC television coverage of bowls.
+In the early 1980s, the instrumental section of the song was used as theme music to BBC television coverage of bowls.